charmplusplus/charm/doc/quickstart.rst

    CharmLB> Load balancer assumes all CPUs are same.
    Charm++> Running on 1 hosts (1 sockets x 4 cores x 2 PUs = 8-way SMP)
    Charm++> cpu topology info is gathered in 0.000 seconds.
-   Running Hello on 2 processors with 8 elements
+   Running Hello on 2 processors with 8 elements.
-   PE 0 says Hi from element 0
+   PE 0 says: Hello world from element 0.
-   PE 0 says Hi from element 1
+   PE 0 says: Hello world from element 1.
-   PE 0 says Hi from element 2
+   PE 0 says: Hello world from element 2.
-   PE 0 says Hi from element 3
+   PE 0 says: Hello world from element 3.
-   PE 1 says Hi from element 4
+   PE 1 says: Hello world from element 4.
-   PE 1 says Hi from element 5
+   PE 1 says: Hello world from element 5.
-   PE 1 says Hi from element 6
+   PE 1 says: Hello world from element 6.
-   PE 1 says Hi from element 7
+   PE 1 says: Hello world from element 7.
    All done
    [Partition 0][Node 0] End of program

-Where to go from here
+Where to go From Here
 ---------------------

 - The ``tests/charm++/simplearrayhello`` folder in the Charm++ distribution has a more comprehensive example, from